Article I: Name and Object

 The Treasurer shall be the Chief Financial Officer and shall receive, hold, disburse, and account for all funds under the direction of the Executive Committee.
 The Treasurer shall perform the duties of the Chair in the absence of the Chair, the Vice-Chair, and the Secretary.

 Voting members of the LPOC may recall any Executive Committee officer with a two-thirds majority vote of the voting membership.
 The office shall be vacant after a recall motion passes.

-Upon vacancy of an elected officer position for any reason, a special election for that officer position shall be scheduled with the same requirements as the regular annual election for that office.
+Upon vacancy of an elected Executive Committee position for any reason, a special election for that position shall be scheduled with the same requirements as the regular annual election for that position.
 The special election shall be held on the next business meeting that occurs at least 72 hours after the vacancy is recorded.
 Public notice of the special election for the vacant position shall be provided at least 72 hours prior to the business meeting conducting the election.
-The officer elected by the special election shall serve the remainder of the unexpired term until the next regular annual election for the office.
+The person elected by the special election shall serve the remainder of the unexpired term until the next regular annual election for the position.
 No special election shall be held if the regular annual election would occur concurrently with or prior to the special election.